emordonez/website/content/blog/2021/04/welcome-to-my-new-website.md

 - _directives_, like the `v-if` conditional or `@click` event handler, to make HTML react to data changes and user input; and
 - _data binding_, like `{{ greeting }}`, to inject and modify HTML and serve these changes instantly.

-<v-img src='vue-example.gif' caption="Clicking on the header text fires toggleText, which flips the value of showText to create or destroy the message text."></v-img>
+<v-img src="2021/04/vue-example.gif" caption="Clicking on the header text fires toggleText, which flips the value of showText to create or destroy the message text."></v-img>

 Of course there are plenty of other directives, handlers, and manipulations that Vue provides, but this illustrates its power.
 We can use Vue to inject whole components, like the table of contents you see in the margin, and template and route entire sites, like this one.